Nicest Place Finalist: Providence, Rhode Island | Reader's Digest

 Finalist for Nicest Place in America: Providence, Rhode Island

 Providence is a top-10 finalist in our Nicest Place in America contest.
-Vote for your favorite Nicest Place—the winner will be on the cover of the November issue of Reader’s Digest magazine.
+Check out all the finalists and their inspiring stories here.

 Courtesy, Hasbro Childrens HospitalFor any person, of any age, hospital stays can be scary.
 From the buzzing machines to the lonely hallways, it’s hard to imagine the experience ever being a pleasant one.
 The exception: The Hasbro Children’s Hospital in Providence, Rhode Island.
 Here, overnight stays have become something to forward to thanks to a quirky local custom that turns the town into a magical spectacle every night before bedtime.